Vietnam.vn - Nền tảng quảng bá Việt Nam

 Currently, the province has 2 shopping malls, 27 supermarkets, 388 traditional markets and thousands of grocery stores and convenience stores distributed throughout the localities.
 Although the complicated developments of the pandemic and the implementation of social distancing have directly affected commercial activities, at some supermarkets and stores, the amount of goods sold to the market is still stable.
 This result is thanks to innovation and sensitivity in sales methods and approaches.

 Sharing with us, Ms. Tran Ngoc Huong, Manager of Hasaki cosmetics store, Nguyen Trai street (Thanh Hoa city) said that the epidemic has been controlled but people are still afraid to go to crowded places.
-Many customers have switched to online shopping, so the store has recruited more staff to advise and take care of customers in order to connect quickly, advise on the right products and deliver as soon as customers need it.
+Many customers have switched to online shopping, so the store has recruited more staff to advise and take care of customers in order to connect quickly, advise on the right products and deliver as soon as customers need.
 Currently, on average, every day, there are also dozens of customers needing advice and buying online.

 “In addition to connecting with payment channels and online ticket booking, in the near future, the ticket office plans to create and develop its own ticket booking website.
 Thereby, helping customers have more interactions, feedback and direct service experiences with the company,” Ms. Tu added.

 In addition, the digitalization "flow" is increasingly developing, creating an important stepping stone based on e-commerce applications, online business and service forms are increasingly flourishing and creative.
 This contributes to promoting the launch of Thanh Hoa E-commerce Floor, as well as the plan to anticipate the trend of the 4.0 industrial revolution and develop the province's digital economy.
 Currently, the province has successfully built and operated an E-commerce Floor with the domain name thuongmaidientuthanhhoa.vn.
 After 3 years of operation, the floor has had over 2 million visits and is operating with more than 300 products and services of nearly 40 enterprises, cooperatives, and business households in the province.
-In particular, the outstanding products are industrial products, handicrafts and many processed agricultural products, OCOP products such as Phu Quang Lam tea, Ba Lang shrimp paste...
-The goal for the period 2021-2025 is that the provincial E-commerce Exchange will reach 100 - 300 participating enterprises.
+In particular, the outstanding products are industrial products, small-scale industry and many processed agricultural products, OCOP products such as Phu Quang Lam tea, Ba Lang shrimp paste...
+The target for the period 2021-2025 is that the provincial E-commerce Exchange will reach 100-300 participating enterprises.

 Article and photos: Chi Pham